-Sound asset quality, given the highly granular and collateralised loan book
+Sound asset quality because of the highly granular and collateralised loan book

-We assign an a2 Asset Risk score, three notches below the aa2 initial score, reflecting our adjustments to the problem loan ratio addressing the fact that unimpaired 90 days past due loans are not captured in the historical problem loan ratio; and market risk, partly because the bank's solvency is sensitive to a sudden increase in interest rates.
+We assign an a1 Asset Risk score, two notches below the aa2 initial score, reflecting our view that the bank's solvency is sensitive to a sudden increase in interest rates.

 The credit risk of BKM's loan book is relatively low, as reflected by the institution's focus on residential mortgage lending (accounting for 80% of total assets) and the inherent high portfolio granularity.
-For loans subject to the Bausparkassengesetz, the maximum loan-to-value (LTV) ratio was capped at 80% until year-end 2015.
-Since year-end 2015, a revision of this law has increased the maximum LTV ratio for owner-occupied residences to 100%.
-The bank has since been allowing a portion of the new mortgage lending business to be conducted at higher LTVs, although within prudent limits and still below the market average.
+For loans subject to the Bausparkassengesetz, the maximum loan-to-value (LTV) ratio has been capped at 100% for owner-occupied property since 2015, and it remains capped at 80% for all other residential mortgage loans.
+In 2022, we expect the first-time adoption of the local GAAP equivalent of IFRS 9 (BFA 7) to result in a moderate one-off increase in BKM's loan loss provisions and reserves.
+The BFA 7 approach will be based on an expected loss rather than an incurred loss approach.